eschluntz/compress/data/readme.md

-Export your slack data here as 'slack_export'.
+Export your slack data here into a folder called 'slack_export'.